Search engine optimization or SEO is not at all a new term.

 Google is strict when maintaining the quality of the websites in its index.
 And why not?

-After all, Google wants to give the best user experience to its users by sending them to relevant sites that offer real value.
+After all, Google wants to give the best user experience to its users by sending them to relevant sites with high-quality content that offer real value.

 When you get penalized by Google, you may notice the “offending” pages have vanished from the search engine result pages.

 People who experience such changes can learn if and why they have been hit by a penalty by visiting the Google Search Console.

 Even if your site has been deranked, you can get it back to where it was by fixing the issue at hand.

 - Now, one of the drawbacks of implementing black hat SEO is that it’ll obviously get you in the bad books of Google.

-Even top ranking sites can be pushed out of sight if they indulge in shady SEO practices.
+Even top-ranking sites can be pushed out of sight if they indulge in shady SEO practices.
 Which can hit your site’s authority and traffic levels hard.

 Solution?
-Just take care of the problem asap and let Google know of it.
+Just take care of the problem ASAP and let Google know of it.

 - Finally, your site can get affected in the worst possible way when it gets banned from the search engine results.

 Even though the chance of a website getting banned is slim, it’s still possible.
 But the chance goes higher if the site has used black hat SEO practices.

 Please note that undoing a ban is not easy.
 It requires you to get rid of all those unethical, dubious practices and choose the white hat way.

 Why You Need to Invest in White Hat SEO

 Because if you want the search engines to show mercy to your site and actually find it useful, you’ll have to play by the rules.

 Let’s face it, if your potential customers are unable to find you on Google, there’s little chance they’ll find you through some other smaller search engines.

 Check out a few logical reasons for you to consider white hat SEO over any other questionable SEO tactic:

-- Maintain Your Current Reputation: It takes a long time to build a strong reputation, And it’s not easy maintaining it once you build it.
+If you’re a newbie blogger or startup brand, it takes a long time to build a strong reputation, And it’s not easy maintaining it once you build it.

 If your answer is “fast results”, think again.
 Because fast results can disappear equally fast when you get caught by Google.

 When you put in so much effort to reach the first page of Google, you ought to do everything you can to sustain your position.

 The point is, when you treat users with respect and give real value, the search engines let you win the SEO race over time.

 If you’re investing time and money into SEO, you obviously expect to see positive results.
 Or else what’s the use of it all?

-With black hat SEO you’re building a sand castle that can get swept away when a big wave (a.k.a Google update) comes crashing.
+With black hat SEO, you’re building a sand castle that can get swept away when a big wave (a.k.a Google update) comes crashing.

 3 Good Reasons to Avoid Black Hat SEO